sergiorgiraldo/Shunpo/README.md

 ----
 Shunpo is a minimalist bash tool that tries to make directory navigation in terminal just a little bit faster.
-If you frequently use commands like `cd ../../`, `pushd`, `popd`, Shunpo might make your life easier by allowing you to jump to directories with fewer keystrokes.
+If you frequently use commands like `cd`, `pushd`, `popd`, Shunpo might make your life easier by allowing you to jump to directories with fewer keystrokes.

 Installation
 ----